 This results in the classic “shelf-ware” of EA information, and a sense of tension and missed opportunity.
 Often this gap is filled by trying to make EA an “audit” or “Compliance” organization – what happened here and why – rather than an organization connected to systems delivery and enhancing the value of those systems as they are built.

-Organizations with Enterprise Architecture (EA) groups often find there is a great tension between EA and the Agile development teams.
-The EA approach can be seen by Agile as too plan-based and too top-down; the Agile approach can be seen as too tactical and too chaotic by EA.
+Organizations with Enterprise Architecture (EA) groups often find there is great tension between EA and the Agile development teams.
+Agile can see the EA approach as too plan-based and too top-down; the Agile approach can be seen as too tactical and too chaotic by EA.